oktaytuncay/Kubernetes/kubernetes.md

 <span style="color:red">*Rule 3: An API version in a given track may not be deprecated until a new API version at least as stable is released.*</span>

-Meaning G.A. versions can deprecated beta or alpha versions, but not the other way round and an alpha version can not deprecate a G.A. version.
+Meaning G.A. versions can deprecate beta or alpha versions, but not the other way round and an alpha version can not deprecate a G.A. version.

-Only `v2` version can deprecate `v1` version.
+Only the `v2` version can deprecate the `v1` version.

 ##### Kubectl Convert